This One Tweet From Tammy Duckworth Is A Warcry For Working Women

 Duckworth (and hopefully her social media team) had the perfect response.
-She quote tweeted Cama and wrote:
+She quote tweeted Cama and wrote, "Working moms get the job done."

 Duckworth is in a special situation.
 There's no one who can fill in for her, and she's doing all she can within the system to have a baby and still represent the people of Illinois, too.
 The fact that she did it on the day of her daughter's birth is just next level.